 Alex Barnett (PI)

 Dr. Barnett completed his B.Sc., M.A. and Ph.D. at the University of Toronto.
-Before returning to UofT as faculty, Dr. Barnett was a Postdoctoral Scholar at the University of California, at Davis.
+Before starting at the Montreal Neurological Institute, Dr. Barnett was a Postdoctoral Scholar at the University of California, at Davis.
 Dr. Barnett’s research incorporates elements of systems neuroscience, cognitive psychology, and clinical neuropsychology in creative ways to expand our understanding of episodic memory.

 Outside of the lab, Alex is an avid Toronto Raptors fan, enjoys running and being bad at video games.